linneayuan/Population-dynamics-of-freshwater-microorganisms/Pipeline/README.md

 * A .csv file with accessions and coordinates.
 Note that this file must have one column called <Latitude> with latitude coordinates in the decimal degree coordinate system, as well as one column called <Longitude> with longitude coordinates in the decimal degree coordinate system.
-A column with accession numbers is also necessary, name of column does not matter.
+Name of column containing accession numbers does not matter.

 ## Running pipeline
 The pipeline is computationally heavy so slurm is advised